What is a Chaplain?

-Chaplains are gifted and experienced with children and young people.
-They seek to provide a safe, professional, confidential presence for the school and community.
-Whilst they are personally committed to Christian values and beliefs, they are expected to be sensitive to others values and beliefs.
+Chaplains contribute in a voluntary role to the pastoral care network of the whole school.
+Chaplains seek to provide a safe, professional, confidential presence for the school and community.
+Whilst they are personally committed to Christian values and beliefs, they show respect and sensitivity to the values and beliefs of others.
 The chaplain will not impose religion on anyone or promote any particular denomination or church group.
-Chaplains contribute in a voluntary role to the pastoral care network of the whole school.
 They are conscious of personal dignity and appreciative of diversity.

 - Get alongside a student in a non-judgement manner and encourage them to work through their issues so they generate constructive solutions.